ICCK Transactions on Sensing, Communication, and Control

 Abstract

-Humanoid robots have much weight in many fields.
-Their efficient and intuitive control input is critically important and, in many cases, requires remote operation.
-In this paper, we investigate the potential advantages of inertial sensors as a key element of command signal generation for humanoid robot control systems.
-The goal is to use inertial sensors to detect precisely when the user is moving which enables precise control commands.
-The finger gestures are initially captured as signals coming from the inertial sensor.
-Movement commands are extracted from these signals using filtering and recognition.
-These commands are subsequently translated into robot movements according to the attitud...
+Humanoid robots play a significant role in numerous fields, where efficient and intuitive control inputs are essential, particularly in applications requiring remote operation.
+In this paper, we investigate the potential advantages of inertial sensors as a key component for generating command signals in humanoid robot control systems.
+The objective is to accurately detect user motion through inertial sensing, thereby enabling precise control commands.
+Finger gestures are first captured as signals from the inertial sensor, and movement commands are extracted through filtering and recognition processes.
+These commands are then translated into corresponding robot actions based on the sensor’s...
 More >

 Graphical Abstract